-Abstaining from alcohol is a substantial contribution to always face the truth in your life.
-Living in reality is why not to drink alcohol.
-Fully coimmiting to what is.
+Abstaining from alcohol is a substantial contribution always to face the truth in your life.
+Choosing to live in reality is why not to drink alcohol.
+Fully committing to what is.

 Choose the pain and work through it because one day, you don’t have that choice anymore.
 Or to quote Kierkegaard one more time, “Just as gold is purified in the fire, so the soul is purified in sufferings.”